LuSeKa/HoverBot/README.md

 # HoverBot
-Self-balancing robot using hoverboard hub motors
+Self-balancing robot using hoverboard hub motors.

 Arduino code for a radio controlled self-balancing vehicle.
 The key components are